Introduction to PostgreSQL drop foreign key

 where cust_id = 1;

-In the above both examples, we created two tables such as sample and details for implementation of foreign key constraint.
+In both examples above, we created two tables: samples and details for implementing foreign key constraint.

 So now, let’s see how we can drop the foreign key constraint by using the following statement as follows.